sodadata/docs/soda-cl/numeric-metrics.md

   - duplicate_count(phone, address_line1) = 0
 ```

 You can use some numeric metrics in checks with either fixed or change-over-time thresholds.
-See [Fixed and change-over-time thresholds](#change-over-time-thresholds) for more detail.
+See [Change-over-time thresholds](#change-over-time-thresholds) for more detail.

 ```yaml
 checks for dim_reseller: